 ARCTIUM LAPPA ROOT EXTRACT Burdock.
 Antiseptic and antibacterial used topically to calm certain skin conditions.
 Its oil extract smoothes and revitalizes the hair and tones and soothes the scalp.
 An excellent ingredient in conditioners, anti-frizz hair care products and styling aids for coarse, curly, hard-to-handle hair.

 ARGANIA SPINOSA Argan Oil.
 Nutrient rich oil, high in essential fatty acids and antioxidant vitamin E. Supports the skin’s collagen and improves softness and elasticity.
+In hair care products, it rehydrates and smoothes the hair cuticle to help reduce frizzing and add shine.

 ARNICA MONTANA Arnica Oil.
 Herbal extract used in hair tonics and massage preparations for its nourishing and anti-inflammatory properties.
 Combined with vitamin E, it is an excellent natural deodorant.